Cover Photo by Tyson English

 The town of Bartica sits on the left bank of the Essequibo River at the confluence of the Cuyuni and Mazaruni Rivers.
-In 2016, Bartica was officially declared a township by then President David Granger making it the official capital of Region 7.
+In 2016, Bartica was officially declared a township by then President of Guyana, David Arthur Granger, making it the official capital of Region 7.

 At the time of this article, (last updated April, 2023), tourism in Bartica is believed to have excessive potential but is poorly developed or promoted.

 The name “Bartica” comes from an Amerindian word meaning “red earth.”
 Red earth is abundant in the Bartica area, and this is what likely influenced the name.

 How to Get to Bartica